PseudoResonance/Pixy2JavaAPI/README.md

 | 6 | ⏚ Ground |
 | 9 | SDA |

-**NOTE**: The RoboRIO does not have a 5V output for I2C, and thus, the 5V must be sourced elsewhere, such as from the VRM.
+**NOTE**: The RoboRIO does not have a 5V output for I2C, and thus, the 5V must be sourced elsewhere, such as from the VRM, or another 5V pin.

 ### UART/Serial/RS-232
 | Pixy2 Port | RoboRIO Port |